Ivan Bogachev

 However, the main problem with this type of structure is that it can be easily broken.
 Only one lost connection will split the whole society in half.
 Any random connection.

 In order to build a stable society, we need to create more connections between the groups.
-We need to make not only the further connections to the new groups, but also the connections to the ones that are already included in the society.
+We need to make not only further connections to new groups, but also connections to the ones that are already included in our society.

 G